Stream

 Copied

 Sometimes you may want to reshuffle the dataset after each epoch.
 This will require you to set a different seed for each epoch.
-Use IterableDataset.set_epoch()
+Use IterableDataset.set_epoch() in between epochs to tell the dataset what epoch youβre on.

-Your seed effectively becomes: initial seed + current epoch
+Your seed effectively becomes: initial seed + current epoch.

 Copied